jacruse/mergeSort/README.md

 # mergeSort
 We used the method System.nanoTime() to store the time before the operation,
     and then run the operation, and finally use the method again store the time after the operation.

 By subtracting the time before the operation from the time after the operation,
     we will get the actual runtime of the operation.
 We wrote a method that will calculate the average time for a batch size of 1000.
+With these numbers, we were able to plot our own data points and use it to compare our values to log, loglinear, quadratic, and linear graphs.

 After running several testcases, we realized that MergeSort has a loglinear
     runtime.